-'''

 SELECT FROM <table_name> LIMIT 10;

-'''

 - Add partition filters to queries to reduce the total number of partitions that are accessed.
-To view all of the partitions processed by a query, run the EXPLAIN DEPENDENCY clause, which is explained in the Apache Hive Language Manual. - In the Metastore Server Advanced Configuration Snippet (Safety Valve) for hive-site.xml, set the hive.metastore.limit.partition.request parameter to 1000 to limit the maximum number of partitions accessed from a single table in a query.
+To view all of the partitions processed by a query, run the EXPLAIN DEPENDENCY clause, which is explained in the Apache Hive Language Manual. - Set the hive.metastore.limit.partition.request parameter to 1000 to limit the maximum number of partitions accessed from a single table in a query.
 See the Apache wiki for information about setting this parameter.
 If this parameter is set, queries that access more than 1000 partitions fail with the following error:

-'''

 MetaException: Number of partitions scanned (=%d) on table '%s' exceeds limit (=%d)

-'''